chat-sdk/chat-sdk-web/README.md

 ### Running on a local server

-- In the termainal run `gulp` to start the Gulp script which will build the distribution and release versions of the app
+- Run 'npm install' in the root folder

 - Inside the **app** directory run `bower install` to update the modules

+- Run `gulp` to start the Gulp script which will build the distribution and release versions of the app

 - To test set your local web server to point to `app/dist`